Architects: Steinberg Architects

-From the architect.
+Text description provided by the architects.
 As the first architectural structure of Crafton Hills College’s long-range master plan, the Learning Resource Center (LRC) project attracted staff participation at all levels, including the college president; executive director of facilities & planning; director of facilities; district program management consultant and vice president of academic affairs, as well as the Dean, relevant department heads, and campus specialties.
 The team explored how to connect existing resources to allow for campus and community interaction and expose students to various programs.
 Tutoring spaces and library resources were combined with multimedia training facilities to enable a broad range of teaching environments.
 The planning team worked closely together to discuss the client's goals and needs, and translate them into architecture.
 The result is a new peninsula connection for the campus where learning is showcased and social interaction among students and faculty is encouraged.

 The design of the LRC provides the backdrop for a truly integrated learning experience.
 While the entry to similar facilities is often an uninviting, double-loaded corridor, the LRC is designed to feel welcoming and promote an active learning environment.
 Another key element was the relocation of the main campus data center to the LRC.
 While this was a short-term logistical challenge, it made the LRC more adaptable to future educational innovations in and the storage and distribution of academic information.